 Britt LeBaron-Brien, B.S., Developmental Learning Specialist

 Britt received her B.S. in Human Development and Family Studies with a minor in Plant and Soil Sciences from the University of Vermont (UVM).
 Her studies were focused on psychology, human biology, and education policy.
 While at UVM, Britt worked at an after-school program for children aged 5 to 12.
-Britt has experience working at a dementia care program to support clients’ adaptive living skills.
+Britt also has experience working at a dementia care program to support clients’ adaptive living skills.
 Britt’s undergraduate studies inspired her interest in relationships between the nervous system and learning.
-Britt’s natural ability to join with others combined with her experiences working with individuals of diverse ages and developmental stages have inspired her interest in working at the Interactive Learning Center with students who have a wide range of developmental differences.
+Britt’s natural ability to join others combined with her experiences working with individuals of diverse ages and developmental stages have inspired her interest in working at the Interactive Learning Center with students who have a wide range of developmental differences.